Find out more about our maternity investigations below. We'll be updating all the information as the programme progresses.

 Our investigations will continue to be characterised by a focus on learning and not attributing blame, and the involvement of the family is a key priority.

-Sharing learning from these local investigations will be crucial and we will use our position as an independent national investigator to build the bigger picture of the issues and generate wider recommendations for the system.
+Sharing learning from these local investigations is crucial and as an independent national body we will build a bigger picture of the issues and generate wider recommendations for the system.

 identify the factors that may have contributed towards death or harm